foozio/nh-markaz/README.md

 NH Markaz is an open-source Quran study assistant built with Next.js.
 It pairs rich Quran browsing with personal note taking and GenAI-powered insights so learners can organise reflections in one place.

 ## Features
-- Quran browser with translations and rich verse context
+- **Quran & Hadith Browser**: Rich browsing experience with translations and verse context
+- **Advanced Search**: Comprehensive search functionality for Al-Quran and Hadith with Indonesian interface
+- **Multi-language Support**: Search in Arabic, Indonesian, and transliteration with intelligent matching
+- **SQLite Caching**: High-performance caching system for faster search and data retrieval
-- Secure Google sign-in powered by NextAuth
+- **Secure Authentication**: Google sign-in powered by NextAuth
-- Persistent personal notes for Quran and Hadith stored locally with SQLite
+- **Personal Notes**: Persistent note-taking for Quran and Hadith with rich text editor
-- Experimental hadith collections sourced from api.hadith.gading.dev
+- **Bookmarking System**: Verse-level bookmarking with audio playback controls
-- Optional Gemini integration for AI-assisted summaries
+- **AI Integration**: Optional Gemini-powered summaries and insights
+- **Responsive Design**: Consistent UI across desktop and mobile devices

 ## Getting Started
 1. Install dependencies